bashojs/basho/README.md

 The -i option imports the default export from a file or module.
 If you want to use a named export, use the --named-import option.

-Imagine you have the following file.
+Let's say you have the following file.

 ```bash
 # cat square.js